Shisha smoking makes quiet reappearance in Khartoum

 "Yes, it makes money but it can affect the reputation of a place.
 It can attract ... women who like to smoke shisha," Fadli said.
 "That brings a conflict with families who come and find young girls (hanging around).
 It doesn't go together and is not accepted."

-Other restaurants offer shisha but, without official licenses, keep a low profile to avoid attracting attention.
+Other restaurants offer shisha but, without official licences, keep a low profile to avoid attracting attention.

 The city's biggest shisha place, a garden cafe in an upmarket villa area visited by hundreds of people every day, is shielded from prying eyes by bushes.
 There is no sign at the unlit entrance.